Surviving a Cruise Bus Excursion Updated: 10.04.2017

-When we sailed on our 52-day cruise from Vancouver to Singapore, the itinerary included several very long bus excursions.
+When we sailed on a 52-day cruise from Vancouver to Singapore, the itinerary included several very long bus excursions.
 While we prefer to explore independently in port; for certain destinations, we think it’s best to opt for the safety and convenience of a cruise-sponsored trip.

 Make the right choice.
 Read the tour description.
 Does it sound appealing to you?
 Can you keep up with the activity level indicated?
-Will your patience last to the conclusion of a day-long bus tour to Hanoi with a driving time of 3 hours each way?
+Will your patience last to the conclusion of a day-long bus excursion to Hanoi with a driving time of 3 hours each way?

 Be on time.
 Arrive for the tour at the appointed time.
 On trip stops, adhere to the schedule.
 Show respect to your fellow passengers.
 Don’t make them wait because you’re late.